 A Listing Agent represents the seller’s best interest and is responsible for creating activity necessary to obtain the highest price and terms, in the shortest amount of time, with the least inconvenience to the seller.
 A Buyer’s Agent represents the buyers interests and is responsible for making the buyer aware of all listed properties that meet their criteria, educate them on value, and help get them pre-approved for financing.

 2) Who pays your Professional Service Fee and how much is it?

-Our Professional Service Fee is paid by the Seller and is based on the sales price of the home.
-Here at RE/MAX Metro Realty, Inc., our fee is equal to 6% of the sales price, of which 3% stays with our company and the other 3% goes to the selling broker.
+Our Professional Service Fee is paid by the Seller out of their proceeds from the sale, and is based on the sales price of the home.
+Our fee is equal to 6% of the sales price, of which 3% remains with our company and the other 3% goes to the selling broker.
 (There are no salaries in real estate...we only get paid if a transaction closes).
 This is why your referrals are so important to us.

 3) Should I get pre-approved before I begin my home search?